Women's Economic Security Act FAQs

 A pregnant employee is entitled to these accommodations without having to provide a note from a doctor or any other "proof" that the accommodation is necessary:

 In addition to providing the three accommodations listed above, an employer must actively engage with an employee to find other ways to reasonably accommodate the employee during pregnancy, provided the accommodation does not pose any undue hardship on the employer.
-Additional reasonable accommodations could include, but are not limited to, temporary leave of absence or modification in work schedule or job assignments.
+Additional reasonable accommodations could include, but are not limited to, time off for prenatal care, temporary leave of absence or modification in work schedule or job assignments.

 The employer cannot require a pregnant employee to accept any of these accommodations if the employee does not want them.